FihlaTV/cloud_bbb/README.md

 :clap: Developer wanted!
 If you have time it would be awesome if you could help to enhance this application.

-__This app uses BigBlueButton and is not endorsed or certified by BigBlueButton Inc. BigBlueButton and the BigBlueButton Logo are trademarks of BigBlueButton Inc.__
+__This app uses VisarQtune to create session based meetings.
+It allows users to create rooms, record sessions and share documents, presentations and use quick links

 ![Screenshot configuration](https://github.com/sualko/cloud_bbb/raw/master/docs/screenshot-configuration.png)